EECS150/fpga_labs_fa21/lab1/spec/spec.md

 1. How many SLICEs are in a single CLB?
 What does each SLICE contain?
 1. What is the difference between a SLICEL and a SLICEM?
 1. How many inputs do each of the LUTs have?
 1. How do you implement logic functions of 7 inputs in a single SLICEL?
 How about 8?
-Draw a high-level circuit diagram to show how the implementation would look.
+Sketch a high-level circuit diagram to show how the implementation would look.
 Be specific about the elements (LUTs, muxes) that are used.

 ## FPGA Build Flow